roblan11/graphics/hw3-Badoux-Lang-Mulakhel/readme.txt

 2. Trackball ========================================================================

 ProjectionOntoSurface:
+To project the screen surface onto the sphere we used the given formula.
+If the cursor is outside the sphere we project it on a hyperbolic sheet.

 Create rotation function:
 In main, we simply had to pass the corresponding arguments to the functions in trackball.h, and then multiply the returned result with the matrix from the previously drawn frame.